Sonderkommando Rote Kapelle: Interrogation

-Both Trepper and Gurevich, who had been arrested on 9 November 1942, in Marseilles and brought to Paris, were treated well by Giering, who led the interrogation of Trepper.
+After his initial interrogation at Fresnes, Trepper was imprisoned on a third floor room on the 11 Rue des Saussaies in Paris where further interrogations took place.
+He offered to collaborate with the Abwehr, by naming all his associates and insisted that wireless contact be maintained with Soviet intelligence.
+Giering subsequently treated Trepper leniently in the expectation that he would serve as a double agent in Paris.
 Trepper informed Giering that his family and relatives in the USSR would be killed if it became known to Soviet intelligence that he had been captured.
 Giering agreed that should Trepper collaborate, his arrest would remain a secret.
-Over the next few weeks, Trepper betrayed the names of agents to Giering including Léon Grossvogel, Hillel Katz and several other Soviet agents.
+The Germans regarded the arrest as one of their most important operational achievements.
+When his interrogation began, he was so sure in his deliberations that the Germans didn't believe he was sincere.
+To allay their fears he phoned his secretary Hillel Katz which established his bona fides.
 According to Piepe, when Trepper talked, it was not out of fear of torture or defeat, but out of duty.
-While he gave up the names and addresses of most of the members of his own network, he was sacrificing his associates to protect the various members of the French Communist Party, whom he had an absolute belief in.
+While he gave up the names and addresses of most of the members of his own network, he was sacrificing his associates to protect the various members of the PCF, whom he had an absolute belief in.
+However, Trepper would eventually penetrate the PCF in a funkspiel operation, in a complete betrayal, leading to the arrest of many members of the PCF.
 Unlike Trepper, Gurevich refused to name any agents he had recruited.